 1. Intel Core i5 9600K: Check Price On Amazon

 Best Gaming CPU 2019 For Value

-That is exactly how the Core i5 9600K came into being.
-A six core, six threaded beast that aimed for Z390 chipset by Intel.
+That is precisely how the Core i5 9600K came into being.
+A six-core, six-threaded beast that aimed for Z390 chipset by Intel.
 The CPU comes packed with an impressive base and boost clock, but is it good enough to stay relevant in the ever-shifting landscape?